 The biggest red flag in agency selection isn’t what they say they can do; it’s what they still think matters.
 If an agency leads with any of these approaches, find someone else:

 Agencies that only track traditional SEO metrics miss the fundamental shift in how visibility translates to business outcomes.
-When zero-click searches represent significant portions of user behavior, and when AI citations don’t always correlate with traffic, these measurement frameworks provide incomplete pictures of marketing performance.
+Since zero-click searches represent significant portions of user behavior, and AI citations don’t always correlate with traffic, these measurement frameworks provide incomplete pictures of marketing performance.

 The best agencies track AI citations, brand mentions in AI responses, and cross-platform citation consistency alongside these metrics.
 They understand that visibility in AI responses can build brand authority and influence purchase decisions even without direct clicks.